Younesfdj/Write-ups/Hack.INI-2K23/Pwn/Ret2libc/README.md

 @/bin/sh = @printf - OFFSET printf + OFFSET "/bin/sh"

-- We need alse to find the perfect padding to overwrite the saved eip which gonna be 44 bytes in our case
+- We need also to find the perfect padding to overwrite the saved eip which gonna be 44 bytes in our case

 ## Ressources
 More detailed video about the challenge [here](https://www.youtube.com/watch?v=m17mV24TgwY)